7h3w4lk3r/Kill-Floor/README.md

 # Kill-Floor

 Kill-Floor is an AV/EDR killer utilizing Avast’s “Anti Rootkit” driver.
 The code structure is designed to be adaptable for other BYOVD (Bring Your Own Vulnerable Driver) attack types.
-However, after a year, the included driver (`aswarpot.bin`) is heavily signatured by most security vendors.
-For effective use, consider replacing the driver with a less detectable alternative.
+However, after a year, the included driver (`aswarpot.bin`) is heavily signatured by most vendors.
+For effective use, consider replacing the driver with a less detectable alternative for your operations.

 ## Execution Flow